 - Creating quality content is time-consuming

-- It gets difficult to be different as the Internet is filled with innovative content from across the globe
+- It gets difficult to be different as the internet is filled with innovative content from across the globe

-Building a solid, self-sustaining content infrastructure
+The secret sauce to building a solid, self-sustaining content infrastructure

 Make brainstorming a common practice

 Brands need to create something different to stand out in the noisy world of content today.
 The voice of your brand needs to be clear, concise, and distinct from others.
 For this, you need innovative ideas, and a great way to do this is by having regular brainstorming sessions.
 Recording these ideas will help you find that one fantastic idea or a few good ones.
 Not only does this practice keep your team’s brain buzzing, but it also helps in filling up gaps in your brand’s communications.